jensen/quicknote/README.md

     .order("created_at", { ascending: false })
 ```

 This request does not contain all of the data for each note, only the data required for the list of notes.
 This excludes the actual note content.
-When we select a note from the list anoter request is made that asks for the `content` for the selected note.
+When we select a note from the list another request is made that asks for the `content` for the selected note.

 ```
 supabase.from("notes").select("content").match({ id });